pomsky-lang/pomsky/README.md

 Rulex allows you to specify the regex flavor.
 It can compile to regexes that are compatible with PCRE, JavaScript, Java, .NET, Python, Ruby or Rust.

-## Caution
+## Portability

-Although rulexes are portable, they don't always work correctly on every regex engine.
+Rulex tries its best to emit regexes with consistent behavior across regex engines.
+Not all features are supported for every regex flavor.
+However, if a rulex compiles, it should work as expected on every regex engine.
+If you find an inconsistency, please file an issue!

-Regex engines have vastly different feature sets and implementations.
-A rulex that works and is very fast in one engine might be too slow in another, it might produce incorrect results, or it might be unsupported.
+When you use rulex for JavaScript, don't forget to enable the `u` flag.
+This is required for Unicode support.

 ## Usage